leaninnovationlabs/dmcp/docs/sample_requests/jinja_template_examples.md

 # Jinja Template Examples for SQL Queries

-This document provides practical examples of using Jinja templates in SQL queries with the DMCP API.
+This document provides practical examples of using Jinja templates in SQL queries with the Data MCP API.

 ## Example 1: Simple Variable Substitution